acend/kubernetes-basics-training/content/en/docs/01.0/_index.en.md

 ### Services

-A service represents a "stateful" endpoint for your application in the Pod.
-As a Pod and its IP address typically are considered stateless, the IP address of the Service does not change, when changing the application inside the Pod.
+A service represents a static endpoint for your application in the Pod.
+As a Pod and its IP address typically are considered dynamic, the IP address of the Service does not change when changing the application inside the Pod.
 If you scale up your Pods, you have an automatic internal load balancing towards all Pod IP addresses.

 There are different kinds of Services: